 “Somebody with high blood pressure has almost twice the risk of stroke than somebody without high blood pressure,” wrote Ralph L. Sacco, M.D., professor and chairman of neurology at the University of Miami, in a recent American Heart Association brief.

 “But someone with atrial fibrillation has more than five times the risk of stroke.”

 The company has been working on ways to expand applications for its product.
 In addition to their handheld device, back in March, AliveCor unveiled the first medical-grade EKG band for the Apple Watch.
 The Kardia Band puts its sensors directly onto a Apple Watch band, but it is still pending FDA approval.
 Omron is working on its Project Zero, a blood pressure monitor that sits on your wrist.

 To date AliveCor has collected nearly 10 million ECG readings.
 The addition of blood pressure data will allow it to learn more about how patients collect heart health data, which the company hopes will help to improve their treatment.

-AliveCor’s Cardia ECG device, which is sold on Amazon, has received excellent reviews with an average rating in the US store of 4.2 out of 5 stars.
+AliveCor’s Cardia ECG device, which is sold on Amazon, has received excellent reviews.
 In fact, it is so good, the UK’s National Health Services announced recently that it will start paying for it for some patients starting next year.